qadan/civviebot/bot/interactions/markdown/faq/99_other.md

 Anything else I should know?
-Not really, if you're just playing a game.
-However, there are a bunch of other commands that you and/or Discord mods can use to change the settings of URLs, tracked games, and tracked players.
+I mean honestly, if you're just here to play some Civ 6, then not really.
+However, there are a bunch of other commands that you and/or Discord mods can use to view what URLs/games/players I'm tracking in the server, modify their settings, delete tracked information, and get other types of documentation.
 Use `/%COMMAND_PREFIX% commands` for more information.